GIScience/ohsome-api/.github/ISSUE_TEMPLATE/bug_report.md

 #### Additional information
 Add any other further information about the problem here.

-### System Information
-Please complete the following information:
- - OS: [e.g. Ubuntu 20.04 LTS]
- - Java Version: [e.g. openjdk version "11.0.9.1"]
- - ohsome API Version: [e.g. 1.4.0]
- - Maven version: [e.g. 3.6.3]

 ### Notes
-Please consider to upload a file if embedded request URLs, responses, error messages or logs are too long or bad displayed in your post.
+Please consider to upload a file if request parameters, responses, error messages or logs are too long or poorly displayed in your bug report.